 Group Life Insurance Notice

 This is a Voluntary Group Term Life Insurance plan offered through your union.
-As such, this plan should not serve as your primary source of Life Insurance as the union or insurance company may be terminate, cancel or change this policy at renewal.
-This Life Insurance Plan is designed to give you and your family a guaranteed approved option for additional Supplemental Life Insurance while working and an active member of your union.
-Please review all the provisions of this Life Insurance Policy and it is highly recommended that this policy not be used to replace any existing Life Insurance coverage you may have.
+As such, this plan should not serve as your primary source of Life Insurance as the union or insurance company may terminate, cancel or change this policy at renewal.
+This Life Insurance plan is designed to give you and your family a guaranteed approved option for additional supplemental Life Insurance while working and an active Member of your union.
+Please review all the provisions of this Life Insurance policy and it is highly recommended that this policy not be used to replace any existing Life Insurance coverage you may have.

 When Life Insurance Coverage Ends

-If disabled you may keep your Life Insurance coverage for up to 12 months provided premiums continue to be paid during that period.
+If disabled, you may keep your Life Insurance coverage for up to 12 months provided monthly costs continue to be paid during that period.
 Beyond 12 months, your coverage will terminate unless you convert or port your Life Insurance coverage.